 MBBS (Hons) DCH FRACP FRCPA PhD

 Dr Chris Blyth is a clinical academic and NHMRC Career Development Fellow.
 He is Associate Professor of Paediatrics with the School of Medicine, University of Western Australia (UWA) and Research Fellow with Wesfarmers Centre for Vaccines and Infectious Diseases (WCVID; Telethon Kids Institute [TKI], WA).
-He leads the Department of Paediatric Infectious Diseases at Princess Margaret Hospital (PMH) and a Clinical Microbiologist with PathWest Laboratory.
-In 2017, he was the top ranked applicant in the TKI Supporting Research Leaders Scheme.
+Dr Blyth took on the position of Co-director of WCVID in July 2019, in addition to leading the Department of Paediatric Infectious Diseases at Perth Children's Hospital (PCH) and performing the role of Clinical Microbiologist with PathWest Laboratory.

-He has more than a fifteen years of experience in conducting clinical paediatric and infectious diseases research focusing on questions relevant to public policy and clinical practice.
-The majority of his research is in influenza, vaccine-preventable respiratory tract infection, pneumonia, respiratory co-infection, emerging respiratory pathogens and vaccine safety.
-His PhD (Preventing influenza morbidity in Australian children through vaccination; 2016) evaluated the WA preschool influenza vaccination program and has been instrumental in influencing national influenza policy.
-He holds a NHMRC Career Development Fellowship (2016-2019: Evaluation and optimisation of paediatric vaccination programs in Australia and the region) which is evaluating influenza and pneumococcal vaccination programs in Australia and PNG.
-In 2017 he returned from a post-doctoral fellowship with the Center for Pediatric Clinical Effectiveness, Children’s Hospital of Philadelphia and University of Pennsylvania.
+Dr Blyth has more than a fifteen years of experience in conducting clinical paediatric and infectious diseases research focusing on questions relevant to public policy and clinical practice.
+The majority of his research is in influenza, vaccine-preventable respiratory tract infection, pneumonia and vaccine safety.
+His PhD (Preventing influenza morbidity in Australian children through vaccination; 2016) evaluated the WA preschool influenza vaccination program and has been instrumental in influencing national and state influenza policy.
+Dr Blyth holds a NHMRC Career Development Fellowship (2016-2019: Evaluation and optimisation of paediatric vaccination programs in Australia and the region) which is evaluating influenza and pneumococcal vaccination programs in Australia and Papua New Guinea.